LearnCIOT/LearnCIOT.github.io/content/ch7/ch7.1/index.en.md

 ### Export Thematic Maps

-After completing the above settings, the next step is to output the QGIS project as a JPG image.
-After we click Project > New Print Layout, the Layout name setting will pop up.
-After the setting is completed, the following screen will appear:
+- After configuring the previous settings, the next step involves exporting your QGIS project as a JPG image.
+- Click on Project and then select New Print Layout.
+A dialog for setting the layout name will appear.
+- Once you’ve completed the layout name setting, the following screen will be displayed.

 ![](figures/7-1-2-13.png)

-Click “Add map” on the left, and select the range on the drawing area to add the PM 2.5 map, as shown below
+- On the left side, click “Add map” and choose the area on the drawing canvas where you want to include the PM 2.5 map.

 ![](figures/7-1-2-14.png)

 ![](figures/7-1-2-15.png)

-Next, click “Add Legend” on the left and select a range to import the label, while the “Item Properties” on the right can be used to change the font size, color, etc. in the label.
-Finally, we put the title, scale bar, and compass to complete the thematic map.
+- Next, still on the left side, click “Add Legend” and select a range to import the label.
+You can adjust font size, color, and other properties in the “Item Properties” on the right.
+- To finish, add the title, scale bar, and compass to create a comprehensive thematic map.

 ![](figures/7-1-2-16.png)

-Finally, click Layout > Export as Image in the upper left corner to export the thematic map as an image file.
+- Lastly, in the upper left corner, click “Layout” and choose “Export as Image” to save your thematic map as an image file.

 ## Example 2: Distribution of Emergency Shelters

 Data source: [https://data.gov.tw/dataset/73242](https://data.gov.tw/dataset/73242)

-In the government's public information, Taiwan's emergency shelters have been organized into electronic files for the convenience of citizens to download and use.
-In this example, we'll use this data to describe how to find the closest shelter to home via QGIS.
+Government public information has neatly organized Taiwan’s emergency shelters into electronic files, making it convenient for citizens to download and utilize them.
+In this example, we’ll demonstrate how to locate the nearest shelter to your home using QGIS.

-We first obtain the shelter information from the above URL, and then load the information according to the method mentioned above, as shown below:
+We start by obtaining the shelter information from the provided URL and load this information into QGIS following the method mentioned earlier.

 ![](figures/7-1-3-1.png)

-Due to the large number of shelters in Taiwan, this article only analyzes the shelters in Taipei City, and other counties and cities can also be analyzed in the same way.
-Readers are welcome to try it for themselves.
-We first use the above intersection method to find the shelters in Taipei City, and then use the Voronoi Polygons on the side toolbar to draw the Voronoi diagram, as shown below:
+Given the substantial number of shelters across Taiwan, this article will focus on analyzing shelters specifically in Taipei City.
+However, the same approach can be applied to other counties and cities.
+If you’re curious, feel free to explore this process for yourself.

+We then begin by using the intersection method to identify shelters within Taipei City.

 ![](figures/7-1-3-2.png)

-Fill in the layer of the shelters in Voronoi Polygons and press “Run”
+Next, we utilize Voronoi Polygons from the side toolbar to create a Voronoi diagram, and we ill in the layer of shelters within the Voronoi Polygons and click “Run” as depicted below.

 ![](figures/7-1-3-3.png)

-According to the characteristics of Voronoi Diagram, we can know the location of the closest shelter to our house, as shown below:
+The Voronoi Diagram’s characteristics will reveal the location of the closest shelter to your residence, as shown in the image.

 ![](figures/7-1-3-4.png)

-After the analysis is completed, the analysis results can be produced into a thematic map according to the previous method.
+Once the analysis is complete, you can generate a thematic map using the same method as before.

 ## Conclusion

-In this chapter, we introduced how to import data into QGIS, and how to use the analysis tools in QGIS to investigate the data.
-Finally, we introduce the method of data exporting, which can make the analyzed data into thematic maps for interpretation.
-Of course, there are still many functions in QGIS that are not covered in this chapter.
-If you are interested in QGIS, you can refer to additional resources below.
+In this chapter, we’ve covered the process of importing data into QGIS and utilizing its analysis tools to explore that data.
+Additionally, we’ve introduced the data exporting method, which allows you to transform your analyzed data into thematic maps for interpretation.
+Keep in mind that there are many other features in QGIS that we haven’t covered here.
+If you’re keen on diving deeper into QGIS, we recommend exploring additional resources below.

 ## References